Illustration by Erin Davis

 Now don’t get me wrong, I could very well be vegan on campus.
 But the problem is, I’m picky.

 In my time of weakness, I have given into the temptation of my cravings and resorted back to eating dairy.
-It’s just so much easier to eat a cheese pizza than to make sure that everything I eat does not contain any milk, eggs or cheese.
+It’s just so much easier to eat a cheese pizza than to make sure that everything I eat does not contain even the most trace amounts of milk, eggs or cheese.

 It’s not something I’m proud of by any means, and telling people I’m vegetarian just makes me feel like I have a half-assed resolve.